-Your tutorial will be held on Zoom twice a week (beginning on Thursday, July 9th).
+Your tutorial will be held on in person twice a week (beginning on Tuesday, May 17th).
 Your T.A. will go through practice questions, which will be posted in advance on UM Learn.
 It is recommended that you try the questions in advance.

-There will be three quizzes throughout the term, which will be written during the scheduled class time.
-The quizzes are scheduled for Wednesday, July 14, Wednesday, July 21, and Wednesday, August 4.
-All quizzes will be written from 9:00 a.m. - 9:50 a.m.
-(50 minutes in duration).
+There will be three quizzes throughout the term, which will be written during the lab times.
+The quizzes are tentatively scheduled for Thursday, May 19, Thursday, May 26, and Thursday, June 9.
+All quizzes will be written in your lab section (50 minutes in duration).
 The material to be covered on each quiz will be posted on UM Learn.
-The quizzes are worth 30% of your final grade (10% each).
-There will be no make-up quizzes.
-If you miss Quiz 1 or 2 (with a valid reason), the weight will be transferred to your final exam.
-If you miss Quiz 3 (with a valid reason), the weight will be transferred to your final exam.
+The quizzes are worth 30% of your final grade.
+There will be no make-up quizzes; we will take your best 2 of 3 quizzes to count towards your final grade.
+Any missed quizzes will result in a grade of 0 on that quiz, no documentation is required.